Gingivitis (gum inflammation)

 Print this page

-This happens because your mouth is full of bacteria.
-These bacteria, along with mucus and other particles, constantly form a sticky ‘plaque’ on your teeth.
-If you don’t brush and floss regularly, the plaque can harden and form ‘tartar’ (also known as ‘calculus’).
-Calculus increases the rate at which plaque forms, as it provides a base for the bacteria.
+This happens because your mouth is full of all sorts of bacteria – some good for us, some bad.
+The bad bacteria, along with mucus and other particles, can form a sticky ‘plaque’ on your teeth.
+If you don’t brush and floss regularly, the plaque may harden from the calcium in your saliva and form ‘tartar’ (also known as ‘calculus’).
+Calculus increases the rate at which plaque forms, as it provides a base for the bacteria to live on.
 This causes inflammation of your gums, or gingivitis.
+It can't be removed at home, it needs a dentist or dental hygienist to carefully scrape it off – called scaling

 It can be easy to overlook mild gingivitis.
 You may be unaware of it until your dentist or hygienist checks for it.
 Look out for the following symptoms: